CloudBytes-Academy/CloudBytes.dev/content/articles/0003-replace-python-venv-with-vscode-devcontainers.md

 pip install requirements.txt
 ```

-Alternatively you can install them one by one and run the below to create a `requirements.txt`.
+Or you can install them one by one and run the below to create a `requirements.txt`.

 ```bash
 pip freeze > requirements.txt